Kentucky Books: Best Novels Set in the Bluegrass State

 Among the characters in these stories is Hannah Coulter, who is the title character in one of Wendell Berry’s full-length novels.
 The novel titled Hannah Coulter is set much later, when she is 80 years old and reflecting back on her life.
 If you enjoy the stories in That Distant Land, Hannah Coulter will make an excellent follow-up read.

 Author Wendell Berry is a renowned poet, author, essayist, and farmer.
 The New York Times called Berry the “prophet of rural America.”
 He was born in Henry County, Kentucky, in 1934, and he has lived on a farm near his birthplace for over 40 years.
-He received his BA and MA from The University of Kentucky and Lexington.
-His writings are very character-driven, emphasizing the lives and experiences of the individuals rather than on a complex or twisting plot.
+He received his BA and MA from the University of Kentucky.
+His writings are very character-driven, emphasizing the lives and experiences of the individuals rather than a complex or twisting plot.

 The Love That Split the World